Looking for a gluten-free tabbouleh recipe? This tabbouleh without bulgur wheat is made with millet instead, but tastes just as delicious.

 - Salt and pepper

-- Divide the mixture between two bowls and serve as a delicious side salad – or eat the whole lot as a meal on its own!
+- Divide the salad between two bowls and serve as a delicious side dish – or eat the whole lot as a meal on its own!

 If you’ve tried this tabbouleh recipe, please leave a comment or tip for others below.
 I'd love to know how you’ve made it your own!